addy-dclxvi/i3-starterpack/README.md

 ## Introduction
-A simple guide (and example of configuration) to install i3 and its and essentials packages and make them look eye candy, or at least make them not ugly :grin:
+A simple guide (and example of configuration) to install i3 and its and essential packages and make them look eye candy, or at least make them not ugly :grin:

 Example configuration in this repo is pretty simple, minimal, and easy to be understood, without reducing the usability.